Theological Underpinning

 Curriculum

-Every child from Year 2 upwards learns the recorder in their class music lesson and the children have the opportunity to learn the violin from Year 3.
-Children who are competent on the recorder by the time they are in Year 4 are given the opportunity to learn the treble recorder.
+Every child from Year 5 upwards learns the recorder in their class music lesson.
+Children have the opportunity to learn the violin in Year 3 and Year 4.

 Music in the community is also important and embraced at All Saints'.
 The choir have sung at the Wandsworth Mayor's Charity Carol Concert and to elderly parishioners.